Y0Coss/docs-fork/pages/public_cloud/compute/savings_plans/guide.en-bg.md

 ### What is a Savings Plan ?

-Savings plans offer savings over and above demand rates in exchange for a commitment to use a specified quantity of resources over a given period of time: 1M/6M/12M/24M/36M
+Savings Plans are a flexible pricing model that offers lower rates than pay-as-you-go pricing, in exchange for a commitment to use the service for a given period (1, 6, 12, 24 or 36 months).

 ### How a Savings Plan works in general ?